Our research is editorially independent but we may earn a commission for purchases made through our links.

 In the Loire Valley of France, you’ll find some 185,000 acres of grapevines that stretch far and wide across hillsides and valleys.
 When the pageant of colors peaks in late October, it’s truly a sight to behold.
 Vineyards are ablaze in gold, vivid orange and fiery red, with autumn’s kiss also illuminating the surrounding forests and fairytale chateaus.
 Some have compared this region to New England in the fall, noting it as one of Europe’s best destinations for colorful autumn displays along with plenty of fine wines.

 Ahornboden, located near Innsbruck in the Silver Region of Austria, sits at some 4,000 feet up in the Alps among soaring rocky peaks.
 Here you’ll find a tranquil alpine meadow dotted with thousands of maple trees that are transformed to a luminous yellow hue each fall.
 These trees, some dating back more than 600 years, provide a signal warning visitors that this is the last chance to hike before the long winter arrives.
-The shoulder season, with tourism significantly dropping, also means plenty of bargains for travelers on a tight budget.
+The shoulder season sees tourism significantly dropping, which also means plenty of bargains for travelers on a tight budget.

 Douro Valley, Portugal

-Portugal’s Douro River Valley becomes a sea of flaming red, orange and vibrant yellow in autumn, with terraced vineyards sloping along the riverbanks preparing for winter.
+Portugal’s Douro River Valley becomes a sea of flaming red, orange and vibrant yellow in autumn, with terraced vineyards sloping along the riverbanks prepare for winter.
 The region is another hot spot for food and wine in the fall.
 While Portugal may not be the first place you associate with wine, the Douro Valley is actually the oldest demarcated wine region on earth.
 Across the stunning landscape, you’ll find locals serving their wares like meats, fresh bread and produce from grocery vans.
 Be sure to enjoy a sample of the fresh and flavorful grapes as they may be the best you’ve ever had.
-Taking a cruise along the 125-mile river with a glass of this region’s famed local port, is a wonderful way to top off your autumn holiday
+Taking a cruise along the 125-mile river with a glass of this region’s famed local port is a wonderful way to top off your autumn holiday

 The seasonal change in Northern Europe is particularly striking.
 As the leaves begin to transform, woodland areas take on new life, making Oslo an ideal place for evening walks or foraging expeditions while there is still quite a bit of daylight.
 The city is home to many picturesque parks that become even more stunning this time of year.
 Akershus Fortress and the Vigeland Sculpture Park make for a particularly colorful backdrop on a sunny fall day, or wander just outside the city to Oslomarka Forest where you’ll see some of the nation’s most vibrant autumn foliage